My name is Louisa.

 During chemotherapy, I qualified as a yoga nidra teacher in London and practiced and studied cutting edge breathing techniques with 2 very highly regarded and brilliant breathwork teachers in London.
 I have also been lucky enough train with Dr Richard Brown, MD, Associate Clinical Professor of Psychiatry at Columbia University, Dr Patricia Gerbarg, MD, Assistant Clinical Professor of Psychiatry at New York Medical College.
 I am proudly one of their Level 2 Breath-Body-Mind(TM) teachers.
-I am also currently a trainee hypnotherapist.
+I am also a qualified professional hypnotherapist.

 When you feel that life is out of focus,